 | || |

-Emergency response is addressed, but not as primary focus of your plan.
+Emergency response is addressed, but not as the primary focus of your plan.

 |Making short-term emergency response a primary objective overshadows larger strategic recovery considerations and can leave a business under-prepared to restore operations in the event of a major disruption.
 Most organizations have already developed an effective emergency process aimed at immediate hands-on situation management until responding public agencies arrive on site.|